 - Emotional Abuse

 Emotional abuse is difficult to detect, but it can have a profoundly negative impact on a resident’s wellbeing.
-Examples include ridicule, humiliation and embarrassment of an elderly resident.
+Examples include ridicule, humiliation, scapegoating, and embarrassment of an elderly resident.

 One common form of emotional abuse is blaming residents for accidents.
 Others include intentionally ignoring patients and confusing them.